SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ### 2. Install and configure Helm

 Follow the [Helm Installation notes of your target release](https://github.com/helm/helm/releases) for your platform.
 Note that Helm is transitioning from v2 to v3.
 Many deployments still use v2.
+The PubSub+ event broker can be deployed using either version, however concurrent use of v2 and v3 from the same command-line environment is not supported.

 On Linux a simple option to set up the latest stable release is to run: